popelier-group/ichor/docs/source/index.rst

 The :code:`ichor.cli` packages is a menu system that allows a user to do the most common tasks without having to write individual scripts.

+Below are examples of how to use ``ichor``.

 .. toctree::
    :maxdepth: 1
-   :caption: ichor.core

    ichor_core_examples_toc
-   ichor_core/ichor.core

 .. toctree::
    :maxdepth: 1
-   :caption: Subpackages:
+   :caption: full documentation of source code

+   ichor_core/ichor.core
    ichor_hpc/ichor.hpc
    ichor_cli/ichor.cli